-Mamu Tropical Skywalk, located less than 90 minutes south of Cairns near Innisfail, is a great adventure through the rainforest.
+Mamu Tropical Skywalk, located less than 90 minutes south of Cairns on the Palmerston Highway near Innisfail, is a great adventure through the rainforest.
 Walking along the forest floor before exploring via elevated platforms throughout the rainforest canopy, Mamu Tropical Skywalk is a brilliant way to explore the Wet Tropics World Heritage Rainforest of Wooroonooran National Park.

 Mamu Tropical Skywalk History

 Built in 2007, Mamu Tropical Skywalk was designed to follow the natural spaces in the canopy that were left after Cyclone Larry tore through the year previous.
 Great care ensured this environmental attraction was sustainable, not only during construction, but to this present day.
 You can read more about the history and environmental practices here.

 How to get to Mamu Tropical Skywalk